 Mentoring then is more likely to be used when a staff member perhaps identifies their own need for support (if the culture within the school is aligned to such proactive behavior!) or when an area of practice is identified through monitoring as in need of further – initially informal – support.

-If schools want to use coaching effectively as a follow-on from a programme of mentoring in the Early Career phases, then they will need to invest in what the quality of their coaching training, seeking external expertise.
+If schools want to use coaching effectively as a follow-on from a program of mentoring in the Early Career phases, then they will need to invest in what the quality of their coaching training, seeking external expertise.

 Are There Misconceptions in Coaching and Mentoring?